ThunderEdge73/retrogression/README.md

-# retro-balatro
+# Balatro: Retro Edition
-A Balatro mod made for Armless
+A Balatro mod made for Armless themed around the retro aesthetic.